Radiating black holes in general relativity need not be singular: The role of evaporation

+\paragraph{Case e: Horizonless remnant. } The last possibility consists of a black hole evaporating in finite time leaving a horizonless remnant.
+The spacetime diagram of this scenario is depicted in Fig.~\ref{subfig:RN_evaporation_R}.
+Because of the disappearance of the trapped region, there is no Cauchy horizon in this spacetime.
+The collapsing matter, that would cross the Cauchy horizon in the eternal case, now simply escapes towards asymptotic infinity.
+It is possible to obtain a concrete realization of this type of spacetime by assigning by hand the evolution of the mass and charge parameter.
+A similar construction has been discussed for regular black holes geometries \cite{Frolov:2017rjz,Carballo-Rubio:2022nuj}.

 All of the cases we have discussed fulfill the requirements of Penrose's singularity theorem as the Hawking radiation provides a source of violation of the energy conditions.
-The last scenario also has a Cauchy horizon and a singularity, even if this was not necessarily required by the theorem.
+The first two scenarios also have a Cauchy horizon and a singularity, even if this was not necessarily required by the theorem.

-Crucially, the first three scenarios do not have any breakdown of predictability, i.e., no singularity and no Cauchy horizon.
+Crucially, the last three scenarios do not have any breakdown of predictability, i.e., no singularity and no Cauchy horizon. \begin{widetext}